 After a PhD in the History of Medicine from University College London, Helen Bynum lectured at the University of Liverpool before beginning a freelance career as a medical historian and popular science writer.
 Together with Bill she edited 'Great Discoveries in Medicine' before turning their attention to the world of plants and their histories in 'Remarkable Plants that Shape our World' and 'Botanical Sketchbooks'.
 ‘Team Bynum’ have led and lectured on successful tours and cruises for Jon Baines Tours.

-Ground only cost is US $5,370 pp sharing (excluding international flights and transfers).
+The cost of the tour is US $5,370 pp sharing